 Nutrition

 Nutrition is also part of the recovery phase.
-It is advisable to drink a lot after skiing and recharge one’s energy with snacks that are rich in carbohydrates, such as bananas or nuts.
-Dinner can be a little heartier.
-Good sources of energy are, for example, potato dumplings, stew or cheese noodles.
-If necessary, this can be complemented with dietary supplements such as magnesium or iron.
-However, this should not be taken without prior consultation with a doctor or pharmacist.
+After skiing, you should drink plenty of fluids and replenish your energy with carbohydrate-rich snacks such as bananas or nuts.
+Dinner can then be a little more substantial.
+Good sources of energy include potato dumplings, a stew or cheese spaetzle.
+If necessary, you can supplement this with dietary supplements such as magnesium or iron.
+However, these should not be taken without first consulting a doctor or pharmacist.

 Sleep